iJasonR/TechSpark/README.md

 Note: 3 orders did not have a categorized dates so they were excluded from our analysis.
 This accounts for <1% of our data.

 ## Recommendations

+### Sales and Growth Strategy

+* Recapture lost customers by offering exclusive deals to returning customers who shopped during the pandemic boom
+* Increase AOV by offering bundled deals for high ticket items
+* make sure popular items are well stocked for the busy periods like Q4
+* offer post holiday promotions to mitigate the drop in sales during the slow months